fern996/Cyclistic-CaseStudy/README.md

   - The data is structured and in a wide format.
 - Are there issues with bias or credibility in this data?
 Does your data ROCCC?
   - Using the ROCCC test:
-    - The data is not Reliable.
-It has missing cells for the start\_station\_name, end\_station\_name, end\_lat and end\_lng.
-I may not need to use these columns in my final analysis.
+    - The data is Reliable.
+It has missing cells for the start\_station\_name, end\_station\_name, end\_lat and end\_lng, but I may not need to use these columns in my final analysis.
 There are no biases in the database or spelling mistakes.
 But I will need to clean the data for mistakes, etc.
-    - The data is original, it is first party data collected from the Divvy data logging system.
+    - The data is Original: it is first party data collected from the Divvy data logging system.
     - The data is Comprehensive: the data is comprehensive as it contains all that I need to make my analysis.
-    - The data is Current.
-It contains data from the last 12 months i.e., March 2023 to May 2022.
+    - The data is Current: It contains data from the last 12 months i.e., March 2023 to May 2022.
+    - The data is Cited: The data source is first party.
 - How are you addressing licensing, privacy, security, and accessibility?
   - The data does not contain any private information i.e., credit card information which could connect the rides to the customer.
 Also, licensing is covered in https://ride.divvybikes.com/data-license-agreement.
 - How did you verify the data's integrity?